 Results and Discussion

 X-Ray Crystallography.
 Crystallographic structure determination of the title compound 1 by X-ray-diffraction (XRD) was challenging because 1 is a liquid at ambient temperature, which is simultaneously sensitive to air, light, and temperature.
-Numerous attempts to grow a single crystal from the liquid phase were unsuccessful, because upon melting decomposition of 1 immediately set in, producing crystal seeds that led to polycrystalline specimens.
+Numerous attempts to grow a single crystal from the liquid phase were unsuccessful, because the decomposition of 1 started immediately after melting, producing crystal seeds that led to polycrystalline specimens.
 Moreover, the crystallisation process is difficult to monitor and control, because the observation with polarised light also leads to decomposition.
-In one of the crystallisation attempts a crystalline subarea in the capillary was observed which turned out to be di-tert-butyl-acetylene (the structure of which was earlier determined).[15]
+In one of the crystallisation experiments, a crystalline region in the capillary was observed, which turned out to be di-tert-butyl-acetylene (the structure of which had already been determined earlier).[15]

-To overcome these problems, mixing 1 with n-pentane lowered the melting point and thus enabled crystal growth at a lower temperature, where the sample is sufficiently stable for the time needed to grow a crystalline specimen.
+To overcome these problems, mixing 1 with n-pentane lowered the melting point, allowing crystal growth at a lower temperature, where the sample is sufficiently stable for the time needed to grow a crystalline sample.
 For this, a freshly prepared mixture of 1 and n-pentane was transferred to a capillary and using the cryo-stream of the diffractometer immediately cooled in the dark from 240 K with 5 K h−1 to 180 K and subsequently to 94 K with max. cooling rate of 20 K h−1.
 A colourless crystal was obtained, which was twinned with ratio of 1:1.
 The second domain was rotated by −169.1° around [010] (reciprocal).
 Both domains were taken into account for data integration, and only the non- or minor-overlapping reflections of the first domain were used for refinement.
 1 crystallised in the monoclinic space group P21 with one molecule per asymmetric unit (Figure 2).
 Important bond lengths are summarised in Table 1 and compared with those calculated by coupled cluster theory or found in the molecular structure of the silver(I) complex 1-Ag (Figure 3 and Table 1).

 The P1−P2 bond length of 2.205(1) Å in 1 compares well to the bond length in P4 determined by gas phase electron diffraction (rg = 2.1994(3) Å).[2]
 Moreover, the P−C bond lengths range from 1.845(2) to 1.849(2) Å and the C1−C2 bond length of 1.458(2) Å is very similar to that found in (tBuC)4 (average: 1.485 Å).[16]

 Overall, the bond lengths compare very well to the calculations at the DLPNO-CCSD(T)/def2-QZVPP level of theory (Table 1).
-Moreover, comparison of the bond metric data to the previously reported Ag(I) complex 1-Ag reveals the expected elongation of the P−P bond by ca. 0.1 Å to 2.308(3) Å upon coordination.
+Moreover, comparison of the bond metrics with the previously reported Ag(I) complex 1-Ag reveals the expected extension of the P−P bond by ca. 0.1 Å to 2.308(3) Å upon coordination.
 The differences in C1−C2 and P−C bond lengths were less pronounced.